-Best Trading Simulator: Best Free Stock Market Simulator and Forex Simulator
+Best Trading Simulator: Free Stock Market and FX Simulator

-To become a successful trader, you need to be able to analyse the market and follow a reliable trading strategy.
-But where to start?
-And how can you test your strategies before you put real money at risk?
-This is the role of trading simulators.
+To be a successful trader, you must be able to analyze the market and stick to a consistent trading strategy.
+But where to begin?
+And how can you put your strategies to the test before risking real money?
+Trading simulators play this role.

-We all know that practice makes perfect, and have all heard about spending 10,000 hours to master a skill.
-Trading is no different, and the number of hours a trader puts in is what distinguishes Forex beginners from trading professionals.
-This makes practice even more important than theoretical knowledge.
-The good news is that an online stock market simulator can help you do that.
+We've all heard that practice makes perfect and that it takes 10,000 hours to master a skill.
+Trading is no different, and the number of hours invested by a trader is what separates Forex beginners from trading professionals.
+As a result, practice is more important than theoretical knowledge.
+The good news is that an online stock market simulator can assist you in accomplishing this.

-You don't want to lose money while getting the practice you need, and using simulation software on a demo account allows you to learn the ropes and avoid putting your hard-earned money at risk.
+You don't want to risk your funds while practicing however, so using a simulation software on a demo account allows you to learn the ropes without suffering any losses.